iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: New Project Ideas and Chess Updates
+      date: 2023-11-26
+      summary: Some new project ideas that I have.
+Also some chess updates.
+      link: /new-project-ideas-and-chess-updates

     - title: Chess Things and Injury Update
       date: 2023-11-20
       summary: Just felt like taking up chess.
 Also some updates on my rolled ankle.